jalakoo/crewai-mcp-neo4j-fastapi/README.md

 # FastAPI server using CrewAI and Neo4j MCP

-This is a simple FastAPI server that uses CrewAI and Neo4j MCP to process queries about the data within a Neo4j graph database.
+This is a simple FastAPI server that uses CrewAI and Neo4j MCP to process commands for creating or reading data in a Neo4j graph database.

 ## Requirements
 - [Poetry](https://python-poetry.org) for virtual env and dependency management